 This edited and titled black and white film shows a Scout and Guide Rally held at the Basin Reserve (Cricket ground) in Wellington, NZ, in 1931 to honour the visit of Chief Scout Lord Robert and Lady Olave Baden-Powell.
-The film includes mixed divisions of Scouts and Guides participating in marches, displays, inspections and speeches from a raised platform, followed by a reception for Lord and Lady Baden-Powell.
+The film includes mixed divisions of Scouts and Guides participating in marches, displays, inspections and speeches, followed by a reception.

 This short intertitled black and white film shows the events of the Royal Highland Games at Braemar.
 The Royal household are seen arriving, followed by the procession of the clans, dancing and a wrestling competition.
 The film closes with the Royal party - HM King George V, HM Queen Mary, the Duke and Duchess of York and their daughter HRH Princess Elizabeth leaving by carriage.

 [Scouting Voyage on the SS Calgaric]

 This film shows a voyage by Lord and Lady Baden-Powell visiting troops and companies of Scouts and Guides as they cruise the Baltic on the SS Calgaric for an ‘Argosy of Peace’.
 The film includes scenic views of the nations visited, with welcome parades and greetings by dignitaries, national costumes and uniforms, speeches, processions, dances, games and meals.

 This edited and intertitled travelogue film shows a cruise from Folkestone, England to the Stubai Valley, near Innsbruck, in Austria.
 The film also includes descriptive intertitles highlighting local agricultural processes, regional customs, and traditional Tyrolean dress.
 The film shows views of the rural mountainous villages of Mieders and Fulpmes in Tyrol.
 The final section shows the film-makers returning to the UK via ship.